 About Danny Dorling

 Danny Dorling is a social geographer and Professor at Oxford University who has co-authored dozens of books and journals on social inequalities in Britain.
 His work concerns housing, health, employment, education and poverty.
 He is a visiting Professor of Sociology at Goldsmiths, University of London.

 What is education for?
 Rachel Brooks, University of Surrey

 This talk will engage with questions that are fundamental to the study of education: what is it for, and what purposes does it serve?
-It will consider the role of education in transmitting knowledge, promoting social integration, preparing students for the labour market, facilitating democratic engagement and emancipation and promoting ‘global citizens’.
-It will also consider the role of education in achieving social control.
+It will consider the role of education in transmitting knowledge and promoting social integration.

 About Rachel Brooks

 Rachel Brooks is Professor of Sociology and Associate Dean at the University of Surrey.
 She is also the Executive Editor of the British Journal of Sociology of Education and author of twelve books.
 These include ‘Education and Society: Places, Policies, Processes’.